Associate in Arts Degree

 Century College has formed articulation agreements with a number of public and private institutions of higher learning in Minnesota, North Dakota

 and Wisconsin to help you with your transfer goals, go to www.mntransfer.org/students/plan/s_agreements.php to search by program or

 institution.
-Please see a counselor if you would like to discuss specific agreement benefits and requirements or if you need in further help or
+Please see a counselor or advisor if you would like to discuss specific agreement benefits and requirements or if you need in further help or

 Century College has articulation agreements for the AA and/or MnTC to transfer to many four-year institutions.